shahanakattil/AZ-720T00-Azure-Support-Engineer-Troubleshooting-Azure-Connectivity/Instructions/labs/1-business-continuity-issues.md

 You are an IT administrator responsible for ensuring the business continuity of your organization's critical virtual machines hosted in Microsoft Azure.
 The development team has raised concerns about the reliability and consistency of the virtual machine backups.
 They require that the backups are not only created but are also application consistent to safeguard the integrity of their work.

-## Objective
+## Lab Objective

-By the end of this module, you will be able to create a backup of a virtual machine in Microsoft Azure while ensuring that the backup is application consistent.
+In this lab you will Perform:

++ Task 1: Create a backup
++ Task 2: Monitor progress of the first phase
++ Task 3: View results of first phase
++ Task 4: Create an application consistent backup

 ## Estimated timing: 60 minutes